hbk91/2021StudyNotes/Series63_Prep.md

 description: "Notes"
 ---

-### Questions to check:
+### Security or Not?

+**Federal Oversight: The CFTC regulates futures on broad-based indices and commodities, while the SEC oversees security futures (e.g., single-stock futures**

+#### Howey Test for a Security:

+To qualify as a security, an instrument usually must meet the Howey Test:

+- An investment of money
+- In a common enterprise
+- With an expectation of profits
+- Derived from the efforts of others

+If any of these elements is missing, the product is not a security.

+### USA (Uniform Securities Act) definition of a security:

+- Evidence of Ownership
+- Traded for Value
+- Managed through the efforts of a third party

+#### Commodities:

-1. Are Single-Stock Futures securities? => Yes, Single stock futures are securities as regulated by SEC
+1. Are Commodity Futures securities? => No, as regulated by CFTC
-2. Are Options on Commodity Futures securities? => Mostly No (Verify), as regulated by CFTC
+2. Are Options on Commodity Futures securities? => No (Verify), as regulated by CFTC

+#### Single-Stocks:

+1. Are Single-Stock Futures securities? => Yes, as regulated by SEC
+2. Are Single-Stock Options securities? => Yes, as regulated by SEC

+#### Broad-based Stock Indexes:

-3. Are Futures on Stock Indexes Securities? => Mostly No (Verify), as regulated by CFTC
+1. Are Futures on Broad-based Stock Indexes Securities? => No (Verify), as regulated by CFTC
+2. Are Options on Broad-based Stock Indexes Securities? => Yes (Verify), as regulated by SEC

+#### Narrow-based Stock Indexes:

+1. Are Futures on Narrow-based Stock Indexes (less than 10 stocks and have concentrated risk) Securities? => Yes (Verify), as jointly regulated by SEC and CFTC
+2. Are Options on Narrow-based Stock Indexes Securities? => Yes (Verify), as regulated by SEC

+---

 ### Credit Unions, Savings Institutions, Trust Companies, and Banks (Series 63 Focus)